-Risk management also provides a mechanism to shape council culture - 'the way we do things around here' - and is essential for good governance and decision-making.
+Risk management also provides a mechanism to shape council culture-'the way we do things around here'-and is essential for good governance and decision-making.

-Whilst councillors do not have a direct role in, or responsibilities for, risk management, decisions made by the governing body will need to take into consideration the level of risk a council faces and is willing to tolerate and how risks can be proactively managed.
+While councillors do not have a direct role in, or specific responsibilities for risk management, decisions made by the governing body will need to take into consideration the level of risk a council faces and is willing to tolerate and how risks can be proactively managed.
+Councillors should seek advice on risk management concerns if they believe a decision creates a financial, legal or governance risk.